Viscount (musical instrument manufacturer)

 Viscount International SpA (Viscount) is a musical instrument manufacturer based in Mondaino, Italy.
 The brand Viscount was registered in 1969 by Marcello Galanti, but the company was established in the late 19th century by his forefather Antonio Galanti.
-After 1969 Viscount’s primary focus has been on classic organs and digital pianos.
-Several alternative brands were formed in the 2000s to aim at expanding into other markets: VERSE and Voice Systems, respectively, for the high and low-end Pro-Audio markets and Physis for digital organs using Viscount’s physical modeling technology.
+After 1969 Viscount's primary focus has been on classic organs and digital pianos.
+Several alternative brands were formed in the 2000s to aim at expanding into other markets: VERSE and Voice Systems, respectively, for the high and low-end Pro-Audio markets and Physis for digital organs using Viscount's physical modeling technology.
 The company also used the Oberheim brand for several years, to market vintage organs, synthesizers and guitar effects.
-Currently, Viscount’s manufacturing and R&D activity is based in Italy.
+Currently, Viscount's manufacturing and R&D activity is based in Italy.
 The company has been continuously owned by the Galanti family since its inception.

 History

 Twentieth century

 The company history begins in the late 19th century when Antonio Galanti, musician and craftsman, founded a small accordion production facility in Mondaino, Italy.
 This became a family business and in subsequent years was enlarged: in 1917 the first Galanti factory was established in Mondaino and afterwards the activity was inherited by his son Egidio.
 Along with the accordions, many guitars were produced under the Galanti Electro Music brand.
-Between 1910 and 1920 Domenico, Egidio and Robusto moved to the USA to import accordions to the Americas.
+Between 1910 and 1920 Domenico, Egidio and Robusto moved to the US to import accordions to the Americas.
 During these years some patents were issued in the USA.
 After 1955 the Galanti brothers returned to Italy to establish their business back in their homeland.
 With the times changing, the production shifted to new instruments and in 1959 one of Egidio's sons, Marcello, began the production of electronic instruments, starting, in 1969 his own business called Intercontinental Electronics SpA and the Viscount brand name, mainly devoted to electronic organs.
 As is the case with most of the musical instrument manufacturers of the central Adriatic coast, such as Eko, Farfisa, FBT, the production included a wide variety of instruments through the years - such as electric guitars, home organs, accordions, synthesizers and loudspeakers.